 Both of those avenues compound the heartache of caregivers and pile on guilt, depression, and other dark thoughts.
 While caregivers desperately desire to defend themselves, they often feel overwhelmed and outmatched.

 However, by incorporating a few principles learned through martial arts, caregivers can regain their footing and learn to better direct the seemingly endless barrage of criticism leveled at them.
-My friend and colleague Peter Rosenberger joined me for my Caregiver Summit to offer concrete solutions.
+My friend and colleague Peter Rosenberger offered concrete solutions.